Shubh2022/TicTacToe-AI/README.md

 The AI will never lose, the game will either end in a tie or a loss for the user.

+The .ttf file is for font in the GUI
 To use the program you just need to run runner.py.